 Precise identification of objects and shapes

-Pattern recognition systems can achieve a high degree of accuracy in identifying patterns and performing classificationsparticularly in fields such as image and video processing video.
+One should understand that pattern recognition systems can achieve high accuracy in identifying patterns and by makingΒ πŸ”— classificationsΒ particularly in fields such as processing of image and πŸ”—videos.

 Efficient processing of large data sets